atlasbot/bot/README.md

 ## A minor note on tags

-The current implementation from [nirewen/tatsuscript](https://github.com/nirewen/tatsuscript) is more or less temporary to test plugins that rely on tags (like actions).
+The current implementation from [nirewen/tatsuscript](https://github.com/nirewen/tatsuscript) is more or less temporary.
 It will be replaced soon:tm: or cleaned up/overhauled.

 ## Disclaimer / Warning